2026 Grand National: Date, time, horses, odds, favourites, how to watch, more

 Who are the favourites?

 It comes as little surprise that Willie Mullins' I am Maximus is once again regarded as the favourite.
 The 10-year-old bay gelding was champion in 2014 but came up just short last time out under a big weight.
-He looked good but not great at the Irish Gold Cup in February but a horse aged 10 or older has not won the Grand National since 2014 and he will run with the top weight of 11st 12lbs for the second year in a row.
+He looked good but not great at the Irish Gold Cup in February but a horse aged 10 or older has not won the Grand National since 2014 and he will run with the top weight of 11st 12lb for the second year in a row.
+No horse since Red Rum in 1974 (the second of the legendary horse's three Grand National victories) has won carrying top weight.

 Another under Mullins' guidance, Grangeclare West is a popular pick having finished three lengths behind Nick Rockett in last year's race.
 A mistake at the last -- proving something of a habit for the 10-year-old -- cost him then, but he got away with it when winning the Bobbyjo Chase in February.